zentavr/linet.mikrotik/README.md

     `127.0.0.1`.
 This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

 *  **Template Mikrotik Radius Counters** - is being used for RADIUS Client counters monitoring.
-It discovers the servers defined in Mikrotik's settings and adds items and charts to them.
+It discovers the servers defined in Mikrotik's settings and adds items and charts for them.
 It monitors RADIUS Incoming CoA counters as well.

     The [template][Template Mikrotik Radius Counters] should be attached to the Mikrotik node.
+Very likely, you need to edit an every single item and define/redefine `Allowed Hosts` value.
+    The default is `127.0.0.1`.
+This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

+*  **Template Mikrotik IRQ Counters** - is being used for System IRQ counters monitoring.
+It discovers the IRQs available in Mikrotik's settings and adds items and charts for them.

+    The [template][Template Mikrotik IRQ Counters] should be attached to the Mikrotik node.
 Very likely, you need to edit an every single item and define/redefine `Allowed Hosts` value.
     The default is `127.0.0.1`.
 This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.